 Managing risks of failures through the application of various maintenance strategies has become a subject of extensive research in recent years, fostered by the need to optimize maintenance costs and increase systems' availability and reliability.
-Much of this research has been carried out using various classes of Petri Nets (PNs), which have all proven to provide powerful graphical and mathematical formalisms suitable for algorithmic modeling and evaluation of complex discrete-event dynamic systems and exhibiting features parallel/concurrent execution, blocking, mutual exclusion, iterative repetition, and choice making.
+Much of this research has been carried out using various classes of Petri Nets (PNs), which have all proven to provide powerful graphical and formalisms mathematical suitable for algorithmic modeling and evaluation of complex discrete-event dynamic systems and processes exhibiting features such as parallel/concurrent execution, blocking, mutual exclusion, iterative repetition, and choice making.
 In this context, PNs have been utilized with the general aim to quantify the effects of various maintenance strategies on particular systems in practice.